The average Brit spends over £1k to find the love of their life

 Asked to send money after an unsuccessful date

-Despite an upward trend in people willing to pay more money in the search for love, data shows Brits aren’t willing to spend more time – as almost one in five (17%) won’t travel more than 20 minutes for a date.
+Despite an upward trend in people willing to pay more money in the search for love.
+Data shows that Brits aren’t willing to spend more time.
+Almost one in five (17%) won’t travel more than 20 minutes for a date.

-Brits are racking up quite the tab at dating hotspots – despite the average singleton dating nine different people before finding a partner.
-1% of the population have had to kiss at least 70 frogs before settling down.
+Brits are racking up quite the tab at dating hotspots.
+Despite the average singleton dating nine people before finding a partner.
+1% of the population has had to kiss at least 70 frogs before settling down.

 Brits’ attitudes towards splitting the bill

-Despite changing world views towards splitting the bill, 12% of men say they would still get offended if their date offered to pay, and three-quarters of men say their views on bill-paying haven’t wavered over time.
+Despite changing world views towards splitting the bill.
+12% of men say they would still get offended if their date offered to pay.
+Three-quarters of men say their views on bill paying haven’t wavered.